sadminriley/fabfile/README.md

     uptime      Get server uptime
     useradd     Add a user to a host. wget        wget from a url into /home ziparchive  Create a .zip archive of a directory.
-Enter the full path
+Enter the full

 # Example usage
 ## Example usage of utilizing command without options